MineFartS/discord-channel-archiver/README.md

 # Simple Discord Channel Archiver

-This is a simple script that will archive all messages from a Discord channel into a folder.
+This is a simple script that will archive all channels from a discord server into a folder.
 It will create a folder for each channel and save all their messages in that folder.
 It will also save all attachments and embeds.

 Warning: Two channels with the same name will overwrite each other.